ghga-de/milestones-docs/46-sugar-ant/technical_specification.md

 - `timeout` = number of seconds until the session times out if not used
 - `extends` = number of seconds that the session can still be extended

 Note that the Session ID and the TOTP token are not part of this structure.
 The Session ID is passed only in the auth cookie and should not be visible to the client so that it can not leak outside.
-The TOPT token is returned only in the provisioning URI by the `/totp-token` endpoint.
+The TOTP token is returned only in the provisioning URI by the `/totp-token` endpoint.
 It should only be used to setup the authenticator app, but it should not be used or stored on the client side otherwise.

 A new `IVA` (independent verification address) model must be added to the User Management service: